plone/plone.testing/README.txt

 Python tests are written in classes that derive from the base class ``TestCase``.
 Each test is written as a method that takes no arguments and has a name starting with ``test``.
-Other methods can be added and called from test methods as appropraite, e.g. to share some test logic.
+Other methods can be added and called from test methods as appropriate, e.g. to share some test logic.

 Two special methods, ``setUp()`` and ``tearDown()``, can also be added.
 These will be called before or after each test, respectively, and provide a useful